yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/sdk-customizations-ios.md

 next:
   description: ''
 ---
 Yuno iOS SDK lets you modify styles by changing font, button, and color styles.
-To customize the iOS SDK appearance, you will set the appearance fields.
+To customize the iOS SDK appearance, set the appearance fields.
 This solution allows you to adapt the visual elements of the SDK to match your application brand, improving consistency and the UX.

 ## Appearance configuration